KUNYE FOUNDATION

 We make sure that appropriate controls are in place to ensure we take good care of your personal information and we never share it with, or sell it to, any unrelated third parties.

-However, the transmission of information over the internet is never completely secure and as a result, while we strive to protect your personal information, The Kunye Foundation cannot guarantee the security of any information you transmit to us, and you do so at your own risk.
+However, the transmission of information over the internet is never completely secure and as a result, while we strive to protect your personal information, the Kunye Foundation cannot guarantee the security of any information you transmit to us, and you do so at your own risk.
 Once we receive your personal information, we make every effort to try to ensure its security.

 All staff who have access to your personal information understand the importance of keeping your information safe and secure at all times, are required to follow our internal privacy and security policies, and are given training to support them in this.